meghdadFar/snlp/README.md

 mwe = MWE(df=imdb_train, mwe_types=my_mwe_types, text_column='text')
 ```

-If the text in `text_column` is untokenized or poorly tokenized, `MWE` recognizes this issue at instantiation time and shows you a warning.
+If the text in `text_column` is un-tokenized or poorly tokenized, `MWE` recognizes this issue at instantiation time and shows you a warning.
 If you already know that your text is not tokenized, you can run the same instantiation with flag `tokenize=True`.
 Next you need to run the method `build_count()`.
-Since creating counts is a time consuming procesure, it was implemented independently from `extract_mwes()` method that works on top of the output of `build_count()`.
+Since creating counts is a time consuming procedure, it was implemented independently from `extract_mwes()` method that works on top of the output of `build_count()`.
 This way, you can get the counts which is a time consuming process once, and then run `extract_mwes()` several times with different parameters.

 ```python
 mwe.build_counts()